madworm/Youyue-858D-plus/binaries/readme.txt

 E-FUSE: 0xFD [0xFD]

-If you use avrdude you should use use:
+If you use avrdude you should use:

 lock-bits: 0x0F [0x0F]